MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d-disaggregated.md

 Read this article to set up a disaggregated cluster running Storage Spaces Direct (S2D) in System Center Virtual Machine Manager (VMM).
-For more information about S2D, see [Manage Storage Spaces Direct in VMM](s2d.md).
+[Learn more](s2d.md) about S2D.

 You can deploy a disaggregated S2D cluster by provisioning a cluster running Hyper-V hosts, and a separate storage cluster running scale-out file server (SOFS) with S2D.